-What Is Candela?
+Part 2.
+What is Candela?

 Candela is often seen as a candlepower or “CD" rating for lights.
 It's the base measurement used to determine the product's luminous power intensity.
 It lets you know how bright the light is based on how far away you are while still seeing it.